 In addition to EGFR, we have 6 or 7 other [mutations for which there are] FDA[-approved agents].
 Many other options are potentially coming.
 It is actually much more beneficial for the patients if you do whole genome sequencing, or NGS, and it’s more cost-effective than checking for 1 mutation at a time.

 Knowledge, first and foremost, is key.
 One of the messages from ASCO this year was: Knowledge can cure cancer.
 I think spreading the knowledge and educating our providers everywhere [is important].
 I believe that we are doing a good job with this.
 We also need to remember to discuss this with patients.

 As far as barriers, if someone is doing NGS, [they are] sometimes [faced with] lack of tissue [which inhibits their ability] to send for [testing].
 In the advanced setting, we now have more data [supporting that we should] test blood, which I am [in favor of].
-We’re getting a lot of data showing concordance [for blood-based biopsies], so that might help [us address] 1 of the barriers of not having enough tissue or a specimen that is not good enough, which is something that we encounter.
+We’re getting a lot of data showing concordance [for blood-based biopsies], so that might help [us address] one of the barriers of not having enough tissue or a specimen that is not good enough, which is something that we encounter.

-Yes, sometimes we presume that the tissue [test] is the most sensitive, but while the blood may have less sensitivity because it’s relying on circulating DNA, the reality is if you do them both—which is something I personally advocate for—you have a higher chance of picking up mutations.
+Sometimes we presume that the tissue [test] is the most sensitive, but although the blood may have less sensitivity because it’s relying on circulating [tumor] DNA, the reality is if you do them both—which is something I personally advocate for—you have a higher chance of picking up mutations.
 It’s a topic that has continued to evolve.
 I am seeing more centers, more providers, and more oncologists checking for [these mutations].
 We have some committees nationwide that are promoting checking for mutations in the blood.
 There is the issue of time; you get a faster turnaround time when you’re checking the blood.
 Sometimes you send for the tissue and you get the results of the blood even sooner.